 One of the main reasons why people don’t seek rehab for Adderall addiction is because they’re afraid of withdrawal.
 Fearing withdrawal is normal because of the discomfort that it causes.
 However, people can take comfort in the fact that withdrawal doesn’t last forever.
 If that’s the case, how long do Adderall withdrawal symptoms last?
+And when should you seek Adderall addiction treatment?

 What Is Adderall?